Meteornkr/LockTuah-Malicious-URL-Detection/README.md

 **How to use this program?**
 1. clone the file.
 2. save it in your desired directory.
-3. open the terminal and type "pythin app.py".
+3. open the terminal and type "python app.py".
 4. enter a URL to check its safety.

 make sure that all the modules are installed in your system